 “Rhythm’s integrated translational approach is deepening the understanding of how the MC4R pathway contributes to obesity and identifying patient populations who may benefit from targeted pharmacotherapies.”

 — Alastair Garfield, Ph.D., Head of Translational Research

-Rare genetic disorders of obesity are distinct from general obesity, and are characterized by early-onset, severe obesity and insatiable hunger, known as hyperphagia.
-Specifically, Rhythm’s unique focus is on rare genetic disorders of obesity that are caused by genetic deficiencies within the MC4R pathway.
+Rare genetic diseases of obesity are distinct from general obesity, and are characterized by early-onset, severe obesity and insatiable hunger, known as hyperphagia.
+Specifically, Rhythm’s unique focus is on rare genetic diseases of obesity that are caused by genetic deficiencies within the MC4R pathway.